hneth/riskyrApp/www/imprint.md

 <img src = "../www/uniKn_logo_s.png" alt = "spds.uni.kn" align = "right" width = "250" style = "width: 250px; float: right; border:20;"/>
 </a>

+The `riskyrApp` is an interactive `R Shiny` application that complements the R package `riskyr`.
+The application is written in [R Shiny](https://shiny.rstudio.com/) and allows using `riskyr` without any need for coding.

-`riskyr` originated out of a series of lectures and workshops on risk literacy in spring/summer 2017.
+`riskyr` is an R package that is developed at the [University of Konstanz](https://www.uni-konstanz.de/en/) and originated out of a series of lectures and workshops on risk literacy in spring/summer 2017.

-The current version (`riskyr` 0.1.0, as of Feb.
-19, 2018) is still under development.
+The current version (`riskyr` 0.2.0, as of Dec.
+20, 2018) is still under development.
-Its primary developers and designers are
+Its primary designers are
 [Hansjörg Neth](https://www.spds.uni-konstanz.de/hans-neth),
 [Felix Gaisbauer](https://www.spds.uni-konstanz.de/felix-gaisbauer),
 [Nico Gradwohl](https://www.spds.uni-konstanz.de/nico-gradwohl), and